-MDC Station - The MDC Station Area has 86 acres of residential acreage which allows for a maximum of 10,750 dwelling units based on the County's maximum of 125 dwelling units per acre (DU/AC).
+MDC Station - The MDC Station Area has 85 acres of residential acreage which allows for a maximum of 1,451 dwelling units.
+This results in approximately 17.0 dwelling units per acre (DU/AC).
 Under the preferred land use scenario, the projected target population for the MDC Station Area is 8,000 people and, therefore, approximately 3,960 dwelling units will be required, needing 303 residential acres.
-The projected DU/AC will be 13.1, which is lower than what the County currently provides.
-Therefore, the land use changes within the MDC Station Area are not required to provide additional DU/AC.
+The projected DU/AC will be 13.1, which is 3.9 DU/AC lower than the current average.
+Therefore, additional DU/AC is not required in the MDC Station Area.